Creating unit test cases for rules

 - componentName – The name of the component (for example, Switch) that you are testing.

-pzRandomSeed – Internal parameter, which is the random seed for the Split and Champion Challenger shapes.
+- pzRandomSeed – An internal parameter, which is the random seed for the Split and Champion Challenger shapes.

 In the Expected results section, add assertions that define the expected results of the test.
-For more information about creating assertions, see Defining expected test results with assertions.
+For more information about creating assertions, see Assertions.

 On the Setup & Cleanup tab, configure the actions to perform and the objects and clipboard pages to be available before and after the test runs.
 You can also clean up the clipboard after the test is run by applying additional data transforms or activities.
 For more information, see Setting up your test environment.